HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 * Moved to web dataset instead of local dataset.
 Added required changes in dataset reading interface.
 * In BasicTransformerBlock, init function checkpoint is disabled by default.
 * In AttentionBlock, use_checkpoint value is taken from config instead of always true.
-* First stage model and FrozenClip Models are wrapped using HPU graph.
+* First stage model and FrozenClip Models are wrapped using HPU Graphs.
-* Diffusion model is wrapped using HPU graph.
+* Diffusion model is wrapped using HPU Graphs.
 Added `--hpu_graph` option to enbale/disable this optimization.
 * Additional arguments were added to modify the checkpoint and dataset path.
 * PTL version changed from 1.7.7 to 1.9.4 with required modifications in scripts.
 * Added `--image_logger` option to enable/disable image logger during the training. `--image_logger` is by default enabled and can be set to False to disable.